 Why Was My Motorcycle Accident Claim Denied?

-- The driver was not insured under the policy.
+- The driver wasn’t insured under the supposed policy.

 Luckily, insurance carriers denying your claim doesn’t mean the end of your motorcycle accident case.
 Our lawyers can appeal the rejection if your claim was unfairly denied.
 We are ready to fight the insurance company in court if necessary.

-Are There Time Limits for Filing a Claim in Georgia?
+Are There Time Limits to Filing a Claim in Georgia?